Geoparque Mundial UNESCO

 ATTRACTIONS OF THE VISIT

-As well as the above the River Viejas syncline can be contemplated from this site; it can be identified by the dip (inclination) of the materials on the hillsides and the crests on both river banks (on the western slope of the Sierra de Viejas and the eastern side of the Sierra Alta).
-We can also identify in the vicinity the typical lithologies (rock types) of the Ordovician and Silurian periods with their characteristic fossils of trilobites, graptolites, and spiriferids.
+In addition to the above, from this spot we can observe the Viejas river syncline, identifiable by the dip (inclination) of the materials of the slopes and ridges on both sides of the river (on the western slope of the Viejas mountain range and on the eastern slope of the Sierra Alta).
+In the vicinity we can also identify the rocks of the Navatrasierra Formation, black in colour and typical of the Middle Ordovician period (470-458 million years ago), with their characteristic fossils: trilobites, brachiopods, molluscs and graptolites.

 GEOLOGICAL INTERPRETATION

-Immediately above stands the Cancho de las Narices, a steep quartzite outcrop with a high concentration of iron oxides that erosion and mining operations have given a singular cavernous shape with an entrance resembling a nostril.
+Exactly above it is the so-called Cancho de las Narices, a steep quartzite projection with a high concentration of iron oxides, to which erosion and former mining activity have given a singular cavernous shape whose entrance resembles a nasal septum.